tytydraco/yessleep/out/Buggy_Dougie.md

 ***Trouble in Paradise***

 Then one day the system crashed hard.
 Right after an update Miguel was responsible for.
 A total failure.

+*The dreaded:*

+**500 Internal Server Error**

-500 errors flashing on every screen of every user.
+*... flashing on every screen of every user.*

 Clients screaming.
 Money bleeding.
-Marcellus called it a catastrophe and told me to work on isolating the issue.
+Roosters pecking.
+Marcellus called it a catastrophe and told me to work with Miguel on isolating the issue.

 I suggested a rollback.
 Miguel shot me down and said my latest module introduced a memory leak.
 I knew it was bullshit but held my tongue.
 No time to gamble with my daughter's well-being.

-***Triage Time***
+***Triage Time aka The All Nighter***

 Miguel barked orders, snapping at engineers, slamming his fist against desks, refusing to admit the crisis was his fault.

 I stayed in the office all night along with Miguel.
 Everyone else had gone home to get some sleep after midnight.

-I was getting blamed.
-Getting framed.
+*I was getting blamed.
+Getting framed.*

-I felt abused and hopeless.
+I felt abused and hopeless and exhausted from no sleep.

 Popping Rolaids and ignoring my ex-wife’s texts demanding more money for our daughter’s treatments as I guzzled coffee risking my own kidneys.

 Miguel paced behind my chair, sucking down another espresso, jittering, muttering—then stopped.
 I hated people looking over my shoulder.